DFE-Digital/apply-for-teacher-training/README.md

 ### Environments

-In development, QA, and pentest we use the **Test** environment of DfE Sign-in:
+In development and QA we use the **Test** environment of DfE Sign-in:

 [Manage console (test)](https://test-manage.signin.education.gov.uk)